A color photograph of a Greenland shark

 Part of the reason is by analogy to long-lived organisms (like the Greenland shark pictured above), which have long lives in large part because their metabolism is very slow.
 Even a very low rate of growth in enrollment would cause Harvard to balloon to an enormous size when extended over a few hundred years.
 Another reason is that increased enrollment would put more pressure on the endowment, should it become necessary to draw it down during hard financial times.

-But I think the most important reason is that the pool of suitable positions for Harvard alumni is limited, and will remain so: There are only 535 Senate and House seats, less than a thousand Federal judgeships, and similarly only so many positions at leading newspapers, magazines, and related cultural institutions.
+But I think the most important reason is that the pool of suitable positions for Harvard alumni is limited, and will remain so: There are only 535 Senate and House seats, less than a thousand Federal judgeships, only so many jobs at presitigious investment banks and private equity firms, and similarly only so many positions at leading newspapers, magazines, and related cultural institutions.
 Given that, increasing the number of Harvard alumni (a form of “elite overproduction”) would only increase the already intense competition for those positions, with little or no benefit to Harvard itself and its ability to survive as an elite university.

 Second, I predict that Harvard will not change its admissions policies in any major way (for example, by instituting a lottery for admittance), and will not be forced to do so by US courts or legislatures.
 (As, for example, is at stake in a case currently before the US Supreme Court.)
 As I argue above, Harvard’s long-term survival depends on its having the freedom to tailor its student body to address potential financial, political, and cultural threats.
 I believe that its political and legal support network is strong and motivated enough to ensure that it retains that freedom.